• State Regulations in Oklahoma

 Aside from the title, the most important document regarding a used vehicle sale will be the notarized bill of sale.

-If you don't have a contract for a vehicle purchase or if you need a form to use as a bill of sale, a notarized copy of Form 722-1, the Declaration of Vehicle Purchase Price, will be required.
+If you don't have a contract for a vehicle purchase or need a form to use as a bill of sale, a notarized copy of a Declaration of Vehicle Purchase Price (Form 722-1) will be required.

-If you are unable to access the form from the OTC website, DMV.org provides a basic bill of sale form that you may use in place of Form 722-1.
+If you are unable to access the form from the OTC website, DMV.ORG provides a basic bill of sale form instead.

 Remember, whether you're buying a new or used vehicle, and whether from a dealer or a private party, you'll still need to go through the same registration and titling processes.